Torrente 5: Operación Eurovegas

 Torrente 5: Operación Eurovegas is a 2014 Spanish action comedy film directed, written and starring Santiago Segura.
 It is the fifth and, to date, the last film of the Torrente saga.

 Plot

 The fiction starts in 2018, with Torrente getting out of jail.
-He decides to rob a casino together with the help of a bunch of incompetent people.
+He decides to rob a casino (inspired in the Eurovegas hotel-casino project) together with the help of a bunch of incompetent people.